antrea-io/antrea/docs/antrea-network-policy.md

 ### K8s clusters with version 1.21 and above

 Starting with K8s v1.21, all Namespaces are labeled with the `kubernetes.io/metadata.name: <namespaceName>` [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#automatic-labelling)
-provided that the `NamespaceDefaultLabelName` feature gate (enabled by default) is not disabled in K8s.
+provided that the `NamespaceDefaultLabelName` feature gate (enabled by default) is not deactivated in K8s.
 K8s NetworkPolicy and Antrea-native policy users can take advantage of this reserved label to select Namespaces directly by their `name` in `namespaceSelectors` as follows: